tpancier/nyx-ml/README.md

 The dataset used in the model came from the individuation data.
 To mitigate the cold start problem, a survey was sent to 200 people in 5 countries, with individuation questions about them and about a close friend.
 This early data allowed EDA (exploratory data analysis) in preparation for the model.

-Jupyter notebook was used for data wrangling and EDA.
+Jupyter notebook was used for data wrangling, EDA and first iteration of the model.

 **EDA summary**: